Music ministry at Saint Catherine of Siena

-Music Ministry is about helping the faith community to worship together.
+Music Ministry is about helping a faith community to worship together.
 Music has a unique power to unite people while opening them up to the Holy Spirit.
 Music ministers use their gifts, fostered in prayer and practice, to express and deepen their own faith and to provide opportunities for others to also express and deepen their faith.
 Music ministry, while having some things in common with secular musical performance, remains unique in that the art of the music we make is always a ministry first; it is for the glory of God and is about the community’s relationship with God.

 Where do I fit In?

 Music ministers are almost all volunteers.
 Though the quality of music is good here because of the talent and dedication of our ministers, the greater emphasis is on service, welcome, and ministry as an expression of one’s faith.
 Music ministers here are a welcoming bunch and are mindful of being a community within a community.